Instagram and YouTube logo on phone

 Getting support from colleagues and associates can be valuable in getting your YouTube content picked up to be shown by YouTube's recommendation algorithm.

-Direct message groups, or DM groups, can be one way to ask for support from your Instagram community when you want to promote videos on your YouTube channel.
+Direct message groups, or group chats can be one way to ask for support from your Instagram community when you want to promote videos on your YouTube channel.

-Although these groups can only have 32 people in each, you'll likely already be in group chats with other social media or brand marketers and small business owners, so you can reach out to them and ask them to watch and like your YouTube video.
+Instagram recently increased the limit in these groups to a huge 250 members, and you'll likely already be in group chats with other social media or brand marketers and small business owners, so you can reach out to them and ask them to watch and like your YouTube video.

 Particularly when the people in your DM chat groups are your ideal audience on YouTube, having views from them can boost your YouTube video and get it in front of people with similar demographics.